-PFRSs Adopted/Not adopted/Not applicable New and Amended Standards and Interpretations PAS 24 (Amended), Related Party Disclosures Adopted PAS 32, Financial Instruments: Presentation (Amendment) - Classification of Rights Issues Not Applicable Philippine Interpretation IFRIC 14 (Amendment), Prepayments of a Minimum Funding Requirement Not Applicable PFRS 1, First-time Adoption of IFRS - Limited Not Applicable Exemption from Comparative IFRS 7 Disclosures for First-time Adopters Improvements to PFRS PFRS 1, First-time Adoption of IFRS: Not Applicable Accounting policy changes in the year of adoption Revaluation basis as 'deemed cost' • Use of 'deemed cost' for operations subject to rate regulation Not Applicable PFRS 3, Business Combinations: Not Applicable • Transition requirements for contingent consideration from a business combination Active specific for the state of the state o that occurred before the effective date of the revised IFRS.
-Measurement of non-controlling interests Un-replaced and voluntarily replaced share- based payment rewards PFRS 7, Financial Instruments: Disclosures - Not Applicable Clarification of disclosures PAS 1, Presentation of Financial Statements - Adopted Clarification of statement of changes in equity PAS 27, Consolidated and Separate Financial Not Applicable Statements - Transition requirements for amendments made as a result of IAS 27 Consolidated and Separate · Financial Statements PAS 34, Interim Financial Reporting - Significant Not Applicable events and transactions Philippine Interpretation IFRIC 13, Customer Loyalty Not Applicable Programmes - Fair value of award credits Philippine Interpretation IFRIC 19, Extinguishing Not Applicable Financial Liabilities with Equity Instruments
+PFRSs Adopted/Not adopted/Not applicable New and Amended Standards and Interpretations PAS 24 (Amended), Related Party Disclosures Adopted PAS 32, Financial Instruments: Presentation (Amendment) - Classification of Rights Issues Not Applicable Philippine Interpretation IFRIC 14 (Amendment), Prepayments of a Minimum Funding Requirement Not Applicable PFRS 1, First-time Adoption of IFRS - Limited Not Applicable Exemption from Comparative IFRS 7 Disclosures for First-time Adopters Improvements to PFRS PFRS 1, First-time Adoption of IFRS: Not Applicable Accounting policy changes in the year of adoption Revaluation basis as 'deemed cost' Use of 'deemed cost' for operations subject to rate regulation 7.
+3. 3.
+N PFRS 3, Business Combinations: Not Applicable Transition requirements for contingent == == == == == == = = = = = = = = = = consideration from a business combination as to find the same of the sam that occurred before the effective date of the revised IFRS.
+Measurement of non-controlling interests Un-replaced and voluntarily replaced share- based payment rewards - PFRS 7, Financial Instruments: Disclosures - Not Applicable Clarification of disclosures PAS 1, Presentation of Financial Statements - Adopted Clarification of statement of changes in equity PAS 27, Consolidated and Separate Financial Not Applicable Statements - Transition requirements for amendments A. M. made as a result of IAS 27 Consolidated and Separate · Financial Statements PAS 34, Interim Financial Reporting - Significant Not Applicable events and transactions Philippine Interpretation IFRIC 13, Customer Loyalty Not Applicable Programmes - Fair value of award credits Philippine Interpretation IFRIC 19, Extinguishing Not Applicable Financial Liabilities with Equity Instruments # A FINANCIAL LIMULLIES WITH EQUITY THOSE ASSOCIATION